JTTHEITGUY/Creating-a-Microsoft-Azure-Resource-Group-using-Azure-CLI/README.md

 **Step 6: Verify the Creation**

-To confirm that your resource group has been created, you can list all your resource groups with  following command:
+To confirm that your resource group has been created, you can list all your resource groups with the following command:
 **az group list --output table**
 This will display a table of all your resource groups along with their details.